Helping communities boost school readiness and improve child outcomes through early talk

 - During the first three years of life, infant and toddler brains are forming more than 1 million neural connections every second, the Harvard Center on the Developing Child reports.
 That means that these years offer a unique developmental opportunity.

-Just like babies need healthy food to help their bodies grow and develop, they need “language nutrition” from caregivers to help their brains grow, develop, and reach their full potential.
+Just as babies need healthy food to help their bodies grow and develop, they need “language nutrition” from caregivers to help their brains grow, develop, and reach their full potential.
 LENA’s research indicates that most adults tend to overestimate how much they talk with children, and those who talk the least tend to overestimate the most.